simonclausen/pfsense-dnscrypt-proxy/README.md

 cp example-dnscrypt-proxy.toml /usr/local/etc/dnscrypt-proxy/dnscrypt-proxy.toml
 ```

-Edit dnscrypt-proxy as needed: `vi /usr/local/etc/dnscrypt-proxy/dnscrypt-proxy.toml`.
+Edit `/usr/local/etc/dnscrypt-proxy/dnscrypt-proxy.toml` as needed.

 Create blacklists, cloaking and forwarding rules as needed.
-This is a compact example of a configuration:
+This is a compact example of a configuration for use with dnsmasq:
 ```
 server_names = ['dnscrypt.eu-nl', 'dnscrypt.eu-dk']
 listen_addresses = ['127.0.0.2:53']